Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Numerical Experiments

 \subsubsection{Tighter linear relaxations}

-A problem of practical interest is finding tight upper bounds for maximization problems over an objective estimated by a tree ensemble.
-For large problem instances, finding the optimal solution can be prohibitively slow, considering that MIO formulations often exhibit exponential solve times.
-The relative quality of a fast heuristic solution can be assessed if an upper bound on the objective can be found.
-Another application of upper bounds is the verification of the robustness of a machine learning model \citep{carlini2017towards, dvijotham2018training} whereby an optimization problem is solved over local inputs to find maximally different output.
-Since finding the exact worst case can be prohibitively slow for large instances, a tight upper bound is often used instead \citep{carlini2017towards, dvijotham2018training}.
+A problem of practical interest is finding tight \blu dual \bla bounds for optimization problems with an objective estimated by a tree ensemble.
+For large problem instances, finding an optimal solution can be prohibitively slow, considering that MIO formulations often exhibit exponential solve times.
+The relative quality of a fast heuristic solution can be assessed if an \blu upper/lower \bla bound on the objective can be found when \blu maximizing/minimizing. \bla Another application of dual bounds is the verification of the robustness of a machine learning model \citep{carlini2017towards, dvijotham2018training}, whereby an optimization problem is solved over local inputs to find maximally different output.
+Since finding the exact worst case change can be prohibitively slow for large instances, a bound is often used instead.

 We analyze the formulations from Section \ref{sec:tighter_variable} by analyzing the tightness of the linear relaxation.
-We compare formulations that use the same variables, specifically formulation (\ref{velibors_tighter_formulation}, \texttt{expset}), formulation (\ref{velibors_formulation}, \texttt{misic}), and (\ref{tighter_formulation_cuts}, \texttt{elbow}).
+We compare formulations that use the same variables, specifically formulation (\ref{velibors_tighter_formulation}, \texttt{expset}), formulation (\ref{velibors_formulation}, \texttt{Mi\v{s}i\'{c}}), and (\ref{tighter_formulation_cuts}, \texttt{elbow}).
 Additionally, we test a formulation that has both of the tightening constraints (\texttt{expset+elbow}).
-We use the same data-generating process as in Section \ref{sec:tree_ensemble_experiments}, except rather than solving to find the optimal integer solution, we solve only the linear relaxation.
+We use the same data-generating process as in Section \ref{sec:tree_ensemble_experiments}, except rather than solving to find an optimal integer solution, we solve only the linear relaxation.
 For these experiments, we use forests with $\{2,4,6,8,10\}$ trees, and increase the features according to $\{1,2,4,8,12\}$.
 Again, we repeat each experiment with 10 randomly generated datasets.